 The first study tour will be from September 4 to 10, 2022, in Dresden and Nuremberg.
 The second will be in Cleveland and Charlotte from December 4 to 10, 2022.
 Participants must be able to commit to both parts of the program.

 Participants must be either U.S. citizens living in the United States or German citizens living in Germany and must demonstrate a sincere commitment to furthering transatlantic relations while promoting DEIA issues in their community.
 Individuals with urban development experience and community engagement are encouraged to apply.

 If selected to participate in this exchange program, participants must pay a participation fee of €500 (approximately $525).
 All other program-related expenses such as travel, accommodation, and meals are covered.
-The total estimated per participant value of the program is over $12,000, which is funded by the American Council on Germany and the grant from the Transatlantic Program of the Government of the Federal Republic of Germany through funds of the European Recovery Program (ERP) of the Federal Ministry of Economics and Energy (BMWi).
+The total estimated per participant value of the program is over $12,000, is organized and administered by the American Council on Germany with generous support from the Transatlantic Program of the Government of the Federal Republic of Germany through funds of the European Recovery Program (ERP) of the Federal Ministry for Economic Affairs and Climate Action (BMWK).

 The Application Deadline Is July 1, 2022